 DINING AND NIGHTLIFE IN COPENHAGEN

-There are many cosy bodegas in Copenhagen, where you can find a wide range of draft beers.
+With a vast array of cosy bodegas, bars and exclusive clubs in Copenhagen, you will most certainly not get bored.
 There are also many beer bars all over the city.
 If you are looking for a place to dance, Rust and Penthouse are two favourites with locals and visitors alike.

 Currency: Danish Krone